glic3rinu/passlib/docs/lib/passlib.hash.des_crypt.rst

     It suffers from it's use of the DES cipher, a small number of salt bits, and fact that it uses only the first 8 characters of the password.

-This class implements the original DES-based Unix Crypt algorithm.
-While no longer in active use, it is supported for legacy purposes by many unix variants.

 Usage
 =====